tkr22777/teaching-kg-574/19_routing_fundamentals_distance_vector.md

 Lower AD means “more trusted.”
 Directly connected (0) beats everything.
 Static (1) beats any dynamic protocol.
 AD only matters when prefix length is the same.

-## Key Takeaways
-- IGPs are used inside an AS; BGP connects different ASes on the Internet.
-- Routers forward based on their routing table using next-hop decisions.
-- Route choice order: longest prefix → lowest AD → lowest metric.
-- Simple topologies are great to practice reading routing tables and tracing packets.

-## Quick Review Questions
-- What is the difference between an IGP and an EGP?
-- Why does the global Internet use different routing protocols in different locations?
-- When two routes for the same destination exist, what is the first criterion a router uses to select the best one?
-- In the two-router example, what happens if the link between R1 and R2 fails?